HasteGaming/classic/docs/charter.md

     - Ensure guild and individuals are staying true to our Haste ways.
   - Class Champion
     - An individual nominated to the role by his peers in class.
-    - The guild's multi directional conduit into various raid ceremonies such as Loot Council votes, Post Raid discussions, class raid assignments, etc.
+    - The guild's multi directional conduit into raid ceremonies such as Loot Council votes, Post Raid discussions, class raid assignments, etc.
     - Works with a Officer to introduce and explore concepts into raids and shape the guild.
   - Raider
     - Maintains the 3 P's.